-A list of community pharmacies in Bedford Borough and their opening hours can be found in Appendix A.
+A list of pharmacy contractors in Bedford Borough and their opening hours can be found in Appendix A.

-The information contained in Appendix A has been provided by NHSE&I (who is legally responsible for maintaining the pharmaceutical list for each HWB area), Bedford Borough

-Council, Bedfordshire, Luton and Milton Keynes (BLMK) Clinical Commissioning Group (CCG) and from local intelligence.
+The information contained in Appendix A has been provided by NHSE&I (who is legally responsible for maintaining the pharmaceutical list for each HWB area), BBC, Bedfordshire, Luton and Milton Keynes (BLMK) CCG, and obtained from local intelligence.

 There has been a change in the numbers of community pharmacies over recent years compared with regional and national averages.
-Bedford Borough is adequately served with community pharmacies, but the number is lower than the East of England and national averages (see Table 7).
+Bedford Borough is adequately served with community pharmacies, but the number is lower than the East of England and national averages (see Table 6).

-Table 7: Number of community pharmacies (includes DSP) per 100,000 population
+Table 6: Number of community pharmacies (includes DSP) per 100,000 population